 In 2019, the Company adopted a stock option plan allowing for the granting of stock options to officers, employees and consultants of the Company.
 Stock options are to be granted periodically with a three-year vesting period.
-At the vesting, recipients have thirty days to exercise options after which any unexercised options are cancelled.
+At the vesting, recipients have thirty days to exercise options after which any unexercised options expire.

 In 2020, the Company adopted a deferred share unit plan, whereby DSUs may be issued to members of the Board of Directors.
 Each DSU is a notional unit equal in value to one Common Share, which entitles the holder to receive a common share upon redemption.
 DSUs vest immediately but can only be converted to a share upon the holder ceasing to be a Director of the Company.
 The expense associated with the DSU plan is determined based on the 5-day VWAP of Common Shares at the grant date.
-The expense is recognized in the statement of operations in the quarter in which the units are granted, with a corresponding charge to contributed surplus in the statement of financial position.
+The expense is recognized in the income statement in the quarter in which the units are granted, with a corresponding charge to contributed surplus in the balance sheet.

-Stock based compensation costs is calculated on 9.9 million non-vested stock options (6 per cent of the total number of common shares outstanding) and 0.2 million vested DSU's (0.1 per cent of the total number of common shares outstanding).
-Stock based compensation costs for the first quarter of 2022 is \$2.3 million (March 31, 2021 - \$1.1 million).
+Stock based compensation costs is calculated on 10.2 million non-vested stock options (6 per cent of the total number of common shares outstanding) and 0.2 million vested DSU's (0.1 per cent of the total number of common shares outstanding).
+Stock based compensation costs for the three and six months ended June 30, 2022 were \$2.6 million and \$4.9 million, respectively (June 30, 2021 - \$1.4 million and \$2.6 million).

-Peyto records a non-cash provision for compensation expense over the life of the rights calculated using a Black-Scholes valuation model (refer to Note 10 of the consolidated financial statements for more details).
-These plans limit the number of common shares that may be granted to 10 per cent of the outstanding common shares at the date of the Board's adoption of these plans, being 16,487,418 common shares.
+Peyto records a non-cash provision for compensation expense over the life of the stock options calculated using a Black-Scholes valuation model (refer to Note 10 of the consolidated financial statements for more details).
+The stock option plan limits the number of common shares that may be granted to 10 per cent of the outstanding common shares.